captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 taking a chance.
 ---
-So…
+So...
 ---
 ---
 ## CHERYL:
-OK well I should go back, huh?
+OK well, I should go back, huh?
 ---
 Let you be alone.
 ---